MaSe69/dssb/index.md

 This is a web site on some Data Science topics.<br>
+My focus in 2024 shifted back to time series.

-It includes content that I taught during an academic course on 'Data science in Python' in 2022 and 2023 leading to a bachelor degree.<br>
+It includes still some content that I taught during an academic course on 'Data science in Python' leading to a bachelor degree.<br>
-The value proposition of this page is to show how the various techniques are applied to get to a meaningful analysis of data.
-For each detail, I recommend to look it up on the respective page or forum.

-At this start of 2024, I am preparing for the repetition of this course on 'Data Science in Python'.<ok>
+## Modelling - Time series

+I had started using the library Altair.
+Currently, I am using Plotly only.

+- [Time Series](time_series_overview) - How to work with time-dependent data?.

 # Setup and Coding